 A little nature-themed coffee house and restaurant shrouded amongst green shrubbery and shadowy trees, you will find Forest Café through a small opening off the side of the main road.
 Sip on a pour-over filter coffee ($44) while soaking in the Little House on the Prairie vibes.
 Decorated with a variety of knick-knacks, with a shelf full of vintage cameras, the adorable décor makes for a great backdrop for Instagram snaps as well.
 Enjoy their speciality burgers (starting from $70) and salads, or go for a slice of lychee and mango cheesecake ($35) to complement your rich coffee.

 Forest Café (森林), DD19 Lam Kam Road, Tai Po | (+852) 9869 0173

-An old-school, no frills stall stocked with classic Chinese snacks for a quick refuel nearby the wishing tree.
-You will find a variety of authentic Hakka pastries, tanghulu (a northern Chinese snack of skewered candied hawthorns), and tofu pudding.
+An old-school, no-frills tuck shop stocked with classic Chinese snacks for a quick refuel nearby the wishing tree.
+You will find a variety of authentic Hakka pastries, tanghulu (糖葫芦; a northern Chinese snack of skewered candied hawthorns), and tofu pudding.
 Strut down and cross Lam Tsuen Hung Kung Sho Road, and you will find a pair of yellow parasols stamped with an iced lemon tea logo where their friendly owner will warmly greet you.

 Wish House Hakka Chinese Restaurant (許願樓客家菜館), 20 Lam Tsuen Ham Kung Sho Road | (+852) 2668 1928